RaphaelJ/covid-tracer/README.md

 CovidTracer is a heavily **decentralized** and **anonymous** contact tracing application designed for the ongoing COVID-19 pandemic.

-CovidTracer notifies users of any close contact with other users diagnosed to COVID-19.
+CovidTracer notifies users of any close contact with other users diagnosed with COVID-19.

 ![Android](screenshots/screenshot-android.png) ![iOS](screenshots/screenshot-ios.png)